 Friends and families enjoyed a very sunny afternoon picnic in

-Jephson Gardens on Saturday 15th August 2009.
+Jephson Gardens the Royal Pump Room gardens on Saturday 15th August 2009.
 Followed

 by very interesting talks by Simon Collison on managing your own projects